basicSoloMan/newsclip-assessment/README.md

 Models also gives the user the ability to add new models and add new variants to existing models

 In the repo there are screenshots showing the pages

+# Current Status
+Inprogress of rewriting the API in Golang with a Postgres backend